SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                                each XTAL frequency separately as well.
                           • PRECISION        > This sets the decimal precision at which the VCO frequency can be set and will be displayed.
 Note that if it is set to a lower precision than required for the current VCO frequency, confirmation will result in the new VCO frequency being rounded and set to the nearest possible value.
-Since the minimum VCO frequency step size is inherently dependent on the
-                                               PLL crystal frequency (25 kHz @ 1.6 MHz and 50 kHz @ 3.2 MHz), the actual frequency precision will default to the highest possible resolution automatically, i.e. 3 decimals at 1.6 MHz and 2 decimals at 3.2 MHz respectively.
+Since the minimum VCO frequency step size is derived from the PLL crystal frequency and the /8 prescaler (25 kHz @ 1.6 MHz and 50 kHz @ 3.2 MHz), the actual frequency precision will default to the highest possible resolution automatically, i.e. 3 decimals at 1.6 MHz and 2 decimals at 3.2 MHz respectively.
 This can be changed to a lower value if so desired.
 Refer to additional explanation below at PLL SUBMENU > XTAL FREQ.
                           • EXIT SETTINGS    > Returns to the main menu.